24 Plant-Based Recipes - Cover

 This could be because many elderberry products and remedies are made of some kind of extract from the fruit.
 The result is that all the healthy fiber from the berries themselves is left out of the picture.

-Just half a cup of the whole berries contains about 20% of the recommended daily intake of fiber.
+If you do eat elderberries whole, though, just a half a cup of the whole berries contains about 20% of the recommended daily intake of fiber.
 Not only does dietary fiber help keep you regular, it also supports the good bacteria living in your gut.
 A healthy gut microbiome is important for good digestion but also for other things like immune health.

 It’s also possible that taking elderberry tea or syrup can have a very mild laxative effect.
 This is because the berries contain a small amount of a compound known as anthraquinone, which is found in laxative herbs like senna and aloe.